rehive/docs-portal/content/platform/get-started/introduction.md

 weight: 1
 ---

-The platform is the core of the Rehive ecosystem.
-It acts as the backbone for company, user, account and transaction management in Rehive.
-In addition it offers a wide set of endpoints to make it easier for developers to implement transactional applications and systems.
+The platform is the core component of the Rehive ecosystem.
+It acts as the backbone for all company, user, account and transaction management in Rehive.
+In addition it offers a wide set of endpoints to make it easier for developers to build transactional applications and systems.

 <aside class="notice">
 	For a full API reference take a look <a href="https://api.docs.rehive.com" target="_blank">here</a>.
 Otherwise, to get a overview of the system keep on reading.